Spiky2123/CLox/README.md

 ## Design & architecture

 The pipeline is deliberately flatter than jlox's.
 A `Scanner` still turns source text into tokens, but there's no separate AST or resolver pass.
 The `Compiler` is a single-pass Pratt parser that parses and emits bytecode into a `Chunk` (a dynamic array of instructions, a constant pool, and line info) in the same walk.
-The `VM` then executes a `Chunk` directly off a value stack, dispatching each opcode in a loop rather than recursing over tree nodes.
+The `VM` then executes a `Chunk` directly using a value stack, dispatching each opcode in a loop rather than recursing over tree nodes.

 **Values & objects.** `Value` is a tagged union representing Lox's dynamic typing without runtime type descriptors beyond a tag byte.
 Heap-allocated data (strings, functions, closures, classes, instances) are `Obj`s linked into a single intrusive list so the garbage collector can walk every live allocation.